CarlKCarlK/rustconf24.handson/wasi.md

 }
 ```

 Test again and it works.
+For today, we're done.
 However,

 **If a feature isn’t tested, it doesn’t exist.**

-Add this to `.github/workflows/ci.yml`
+So, later, add this to `.github/workflows/ci.yml`

 ```yml
   test_wasip1: